 Benefits of Grass Fed Butter

-- Greater Weight Loss Potential: While you may believe that butter should not be a part of a weight-loss diet, you might want to think again with the grass fed version.
-This is because grass fed butter Australia residents consume contains Conjugated Linoleic Acid (CLA) which is a fatty acid commonly used as a supplement for loosing fat.
-Grass fed versions contain upwards of five times the amount of CLA compared to their grain fed counterparts.
+- Greater Weight Loss Potential: It contains Conjugated Linoleic Acid (CLA) which is a fatty acid commonly used as a supplement for loosing fat.
+Grass fed versions of butter contain upwards of five times the amount of CLA compared to their grain fed counterparts.
 So, when consumed in recommended amounts, the CLA will actually help you to lose the unwanted fat.

 - Taste: Because there are more nutrients, the taste of the butter is better and smoother than its grass fed counterparts.
 As with any edible product that is new, you may be a bit surprised at the different taste, but it is still based in milk fat and not too different than grain fed butter if that is what you are used to eating.
 In addition, the grass fed variety will help other foods taste better as well while mixing in to your favorite recipes.

-- Feeling Better: One of the more interesting discoveries about grass fed butter is that it has a positive psychological impact.
+- Improve your Mood: One of the more interesting discoveries about grass fed butter is that it has a positive psychological impact.
 The old saying of you are what you eat certainly seems to apply with butter from grass fed sources as people generally feel better thanks to the positive boost it provides.

 How to Make Grass Fed Butter a Part of Your Life

-Remember that just because butter from grass fed cows is much better for you than from milk fat produced from grain fed cows, that doesn’t mean you can overindulge.
+- Consume Less – Remember that just because butter from grass fed cows is much better for you than from milk fat produced from grain fed cows, that doesn’t mean you can overindulge.
 Instead, consume it in moderation and you will start to feel the difference.
 “Keep In Mind The Cheapest Price Is Rarely The Fair Price”